bovinespirit/enummapmap/README.md

 im' = EMM.insert (K 5) "Five" im
 ```

 The code ensures that only the root EnumMap can be empty.
+There are lazy and
+strict varients.
+Both are strict in the Keys, but the strict version is strict
+on values as well.